Close up of two people holding hands symbolizing how to support an addict without enabling.

 One of the worst things you can do if you have a loved one who is an addict is to enable their substance abuse behavior.
 Although most people recognize this, enabling can take many forms, so you may not immediately recognize it.

-Here are some common signs that you are enabling an addict, which may actually be encouraging their addiction.
+Here are some common signs that you are enabling an addict:

 Ignoring Bad Behaviors